 A change in law means that all primary schools are required to teach Relationship and Health Education.
-A key aspect of RHE is that it contributes to safeguarding, helping children to take care of their bodies and keep themselves safe.
+The Department for Education has introduced guidance on Relationships, Sex and Health Education (RSHE), to put in place the building blocks needed for positive and safe relationships of all kinds.
+This will start with family and friends, how to treat each other with kindness, and recognising the difference between online and offline friendships.
+A key aspect of RSHE is that it contributes to safeguarding, helping children to take care of their bodies and keep themselves safe.